 - Are scholarships available?

 - Yes, although most scholarships are available to returning KIN students only.

 - What undergraduate degree options are available?

-- Undergraduate students may pursue a Bachelor of Science (BS) degree in Kinesiology with a concentration in Fitness Leadership, Sports Medicine, or Physical Education and Health Teacher Education, or Community Youth Sport Development.
+- Undergraduate students may pursue a Bachelor of Science (BS) degree in Kinesiology with a concentration in Fitness Leadership, Sports Medicine, or Physical Education and Health Teacher Education.